acemod/ACE3/docs/wiki/framework/arsenal-framework.md

 ## 5. Stats

-Unlike Virtual Arsenal, ACE Arsenal stats can be customized, here's how.
+ACE Arsenal stats are customizable, I will show you how.

 ### 5.1.
 Adding stats via config